cwrc/cwrc_leaf_build/README.md

 ## Update

+Note: 2025-02-18 - [./docker/drupal/scripts/manual_leaf_update_helper.sh](./docker/drupal/scripts/manual_leaf_update_helper.sh) is a second attempt at automating the update process described below.
+See [.github/workflows/manual_leaf_update.yml](.github/workflows/manual_leaf_update.yml) for a GitHub Action that creates a GitHub Pull Request -- also, see the GitHub action details for how to run the script locally and the necessary installed modules.
+At the moment there is minimal error handling so check the resulting Pull Request for:

+* docker-bake-leaf-version-override.json: contains the correct LEAF version
+* core.extension.yml contains the CWRC customizations (islandora_bagger, getjwtonlogin, etc as defined in `docker/drupal/scripts/core.extension_cwrc_customizations_template.yml`)
+* composer.json and composer.lock contain the CWRC customizations (islandora_bagger, getjwtonlogin, etc)

 Note: 2024-12-13 - [./docker/drupal/scripts/auto.sh](./docker/drupal/scripts/auto.sh) is a first attempt at automating the update process described below.

 * update repository versions